awsdocs/amazon-fsx-windows-user-guide/doc_source/using-backups.md

 ## Restoring Backups<a name="restoring-backups"></a>

 You can use an available backup to create a new file system, effectively restoring a point\-in\-time snapshot of another file system\.
 You can restore a backup using the console, AWS CLI, or one of the AWS SDKs\.
+Restoring a backup to a new file system takes the same amount of time as creating a new file system\.
+The data restored from the backup is lazy\-loaded onto the file system, during which time you will experience slightly higher latency\.

-The following procedure guides you through how to restore a backup from the console to create a new file system\.
+The following procedure guides you through how to restore a backup using the console to create a new file system\.

 **To restore a file system from a backup**